-WEST HOLLYWOOD, Calif. - A candlelight vigil in West Hollywood was held Friday to remember 26-year-old Gemmel Moore, who died of a drug overdose in July at the home of a Democratic Party donor and political activist.
+WEST HOLLYWOOD, Calif.
+(KABC) -- A candlelight vigil in West Hollywood was held Friday to remember 26-year-old Gemmel Moore, who died of a drug overdose in July at the home of a Democratic Party donor and political activist.

 There was more to the gathering than honoring Moore.
 His death was originally ruled accidental, but the Los Angeles County Sheriff's Department's homicide bureau is now investigating further.
 Those gathered outside the sheriff's station in West Hollywood said they believe there was foul play.